Carmine D. Boccuzzi is a partner based in the New York office.

 , 2011 U.S. Dist.
 LEXIS 85950 (D.N.J.
 2011).
 He succeeded in obtaining the dismissal of numerous derivative actions brought against his clients, members of the Board of Directors of Citigroup, alleging that the directors failed to implement appropriate internal control systems, which dismissal was affirmed on appeal to the Delaware Supreme Court; in obtaining dismissal of securities fraud claims brought against over a dozen investment banks by classes of holders of debt and equity securities issued by HealthSouth Corporation, In re HealthSouth Corporation Securities Litig.

 (N.D.
 Ala.); and in the affirmance of a defense verdict he achieved on behalf of FleetBoston Financial Group in an action seeking in excess of $300 million arising from the administration of a benefits plan.

 .
 In addition to commercial matters, Mr. Boccuzzi has represented clients in a range of pro bono matters involving Constitutional and statutory issues in both the civil and criminal law contexts.
 Notable representations include winning the release from prison of former death row inmate Erskine Johnson following more than 15 years of advocacy in Johnson v.
 Tennessee

-Mr. Boccuzzi is a member of the Bar in New York and is admitted to practice before the U.S. Supreme Court, the United States Court of Appeals for the Second, Fourth, Fifth, Sixth, Ninth and Tenth Circuits, District Courts for the Southern and Eastern Districts of New York and the Eastern District of Michigan.
+Mr. Boccuzzi is a member of the Bar in New York and is admitted to practice before the U.S. Supreme Court, the United States Court of Appeals for the First, Second, Fourth, Fifth, Sixth, Ninth and Tenth Circuits, District Courts for the Southern and Eastern Districts of New York and the Eastern District of Michigan.
 He is a member of the Federal Bar Council and sits on the board of New York Lawyers for the Public Interest.

 Mr. Boccuzzi is distinguished as one of the best lawyers for international arbitration by Chambers Global